Welcome to today's edition of the Rush 24-7 podcast.

 Because if McCain will vote against him, five or six followers and sycophants of McCain in the Republican side of the Senate might do likewise.

-Now, this other otherwise, this is political suicide, folks.
+Now, this, otherwise, this is political suicide, folks.

-The public isn't gonna care about any of this nonsense more than likely until they hear about it.
+The public isn't going to care about any of this nonsense, more than likely, until they hear about it.

-If Alito trips up and says, no, no, Senator, I'm I'm for the president on this, then that is a that was a trip and or a trap, and it was it was sorely and and poorly played because as I say, these guys think they're smarter than Alito.
+If Alito trips up and says, no, no, Senator, I'm for the president on this, then that was a trip and a trap, and it was sorely and poorly played because, as I say, these guys think they're smarter than Alito.

-And that's all we folks, when you go into a conversation, a d uh a negotiation, a game, a contest with anybody, start thinking you're smarter than your opponent.
+And that's all we, folks, when you go into a conversation, a negotiation, a game, a contest with anybody, start thinking you're smarter than your opponent, it's over for you.

-And and Republicans are racist, sexist, meanest, homophobes, and and they're and they're stupid.
+And Republicans are racist, sexist, meanest, homophobes, and they're stupid.

 They're just idiots.

-And that's and they think it's gonna be easy to trip the guy up.
+And that's, and they think it's going to be easy to trip the guy up.

 And it's just the exact opposite.

-Alito, short, direct, get in, get it, get out to the point answers, answering every question they asked, not hedging.
+Alito, short, direct, get in, get it, get out to the point answers, answering every question they ask, not hedging.

 These guys wax on and on and on with their statements.